All Episodes

 They went because of their own passion.

-Yes, the program observer with a question.
+Yes, a program observer with a question.

 Well, if I had given out marching orders, the event would be discredited as being illegitimate, which is why I didn't.

-Now you think more people would show up, even there's no question people I I but but I purposely did not say a word about this.
+But I purposely did not say a word about this.

-We had a guy called Sturdly, you were still out sick on Friday.
+You were still out sick on Friday.

 We had a guy call here Friday thanking me for this whole thing.

-I said, Look, sir, you're going on your own.
+I said, look, sir, you're going on your own.

 I've never asked anybody to go to this thing.